[Updated: January 2021. This post is not sponsored.]

 In 2019, I learned that January 30 is National Croissant Day in the United States from the Starbucks mobile app!

 I couldn’t find the origins of this “national day” to celebrate the flaky, buttery French pastry, but as a fan of all things French, I’m glad someone made it up.

-So for fun, here’s a round-up of my favorite croissant-related content, followed by three of my own posts on the topic.
+Just for fun, here’s a round-up of my favorite croissant-related content, followed by a few pictures of my favorite croissants!

 - I was surprised to learn in this article in the Smithsonian that croissants did not even start out French

 - In 2016, food critics claimed the best croissant in the world was made at a Melbourne, Australia bakery

 - This is a funny Vine.
 They call it the “croissant drop” #relatable

 - I admit I say “kraw-Sohnt” because to me, saying it the French way (with the nasal “kwa-Soh”) outside of France sounds pretentious.
 Here’s a short video showing how to pronounce croissant in English

 In southwest France, chocolate croissants are called chocolatines.
 Imagine my delight in asking for one by name at a Farmers’ Market near Toulouse: